naresh-ub/cvip/book/syllabus.md

 ### **Attendance Policy**
 - Attending lectures is **STRONGLY RECOMMENDED** for in-person students.
 You will enjoy the course material and in-person learning experience in the course.
-- Zoom recordings will be available for remote students.
+- Students choosing the remote option are **REQUIRED** to attend live zoom lectures.
 - Extended absences due to health or personal reasons must be communicated to the instructor.

 ### **Late Submission Policy**